nvim-neorg/neorg/README.md

   use { "nvim-neorg/neorg", ft = "norg", config = ... }
   ```

-  However don't expect everything to work.
+  **However don't expect everything to work**.
 TreeSitter highlights are known to fail, amongst other things.
   Neorg practically lazy loads itself - only a few lines of code are run on startup, these lines check whether the current
   extension is `.norg`, if it's not then nothing else loads.
 You shouldn't have to worry about performance issues.
+  In fact by not lazy-loading Neorg on `ft` you can use `:NeorgStart` to jump to your notes from anywhere!
+Worth it.

   After all of that resource the current file and `:PackerSync`: